50+ AWS DevOps Interview Questions [FREQUENTLY ASK]

 Ans:

-Amazon S3 or Simple Storage Service is an object storage service that provides users with a simple and easy-to-use interface to store data and effectively retrieve it whenever and wherever needed.
+Amazon S3 or Simple Storage Service is the object storage service that provides the users with a simple and easy-to-use interface to store data and effectively retrieve it whenever and wherever required.

-17. What is the function of Amazon RDS in AWS DevOps?
+17. What is function of Amazon RDS in AWS DevOps?

 Ans:

-Amazon Relational Database Service (RDS) is a service that helps users in setting up a relational database in the AWS cloud architecture.
-RDS makes it easy to set up, maintain, and use the database online.
+Amazon Relational Database Service (RDS) is the service that helps users in setting up the relational database in the AWS cloud architecture.
+RDS makes it simple to set up, maintain, and use database online.

-18. How is CodeBuild used to automate the release process?
+18. How is CodeBuild used to automate release process?

 Ans: